kyma-incubator/compass/docs/compass/03-01-security.md

 **Connector flow:**

 1. Runtime/Application makes a call to the Connector's internal API.
-1. Oathkeeper mutator hydrator sends the request to the `Hydrator` component and to the Token resolver.
+1. Oathkeeper mutator hydrator sends the request to the Token resolver hosted by the `Hydrator` component.
 It extracts the Client ID from the one-time token's `Connector-Token` header or from the `token` query parameter, and writes it to the `Client-Id-From-Token` header.
 In the case of failure, the header is empty.
 1. The Oathkeeper proxies the request further to the Compass `Gateway`.
 1. The request is forwarded to the `Connector`.